c00lgat/OBSIDIAN/Python Essentials 1.md

 When we ask Python if a number is bigger than the other, Python will return a *Boolean* value.

 A Boolean value has only two distinct values: `True` and `False`.
 Also denoted as `1` and `0`.

+When we want to use Boolean values in Python, we have to be strict about the denotations: we cannot change anything, including case sensitivity.
+`True` and `False` values should be strictly used the same way they were just typed.